Revert OpenNebula volume from a snapshot¶

 # storpool snapshot <snapshot_name> delete <snapshot_name>

-9. Create a snapshot copy in the backup cluster for preservation purposes:¶
+Create a snapshot copy in the backup cluster for preservation purposes

-Create a volume from the desired snapshot and then freeze it to convert it to a snapshot (i.e., read-only volume).
-Then you can export it back to the primary cluster:
+Create a volume from the desired snapshot and then create a new snapshot from it.
+Then you can export the newly created snapshot back to the primary cluster:

 # storpool volume <volume_name> parent <backup_snapshot_name>